 JFMS adheres to the SAGE Vancouver reference style.
-Click here to review the guidelines on SAGE Vancouver to ensure your manuscript conforms to this reference style.
+View the SAGE Vancouver guidelines to ensure your manuscript conforms to this reference style.

-Authors seeking assistance with English language editing, translation, or figure and manuscript formatting to fit the journal’s specifications should consider using SAGE Language Services.
-Visit SAGE Language Services on SAGE Journal Author Gateway for further information.
+Authors seeking assistance with English language editing, translation, or figure and manuscript formatting to fit the journal’s specifications may consider using SAGE Language Services.
+Visit SAGE Language Services for further information.

-The following disclaimer appears in print and online here.
+The following disclaimer appears in print and online.

-Journal of Feline Medicine and Surgery is an international journal and authors may discuss products and formulations that are not available or licensed in the individual reader’s own country.
+Journal of Feline Medicine and Surgery is an international journal.
+Advertising material may promote and/or authors may discuss products and formulations that are not available or licensed in the individual reader’s own country.

 Furthermore, drugs may be mentioned that are licensed for human use, and not for veterinary use.
 Readers need to bear this in mind and be aware of the prescribing laws pertaining to their own country.
-Likewise, in relations to advertising material, it is the responsibility of the reader to check that the product is authorised for use in their own country.
-The authors, editors, owners and publishers do not accept any responsibility for any loss or damage arising from actions or decisions based on information contained in this publication; ultimate responsibility for the treatment of animals and interpretation of published materials likes with the veterinary practitioner.
-The opinions expressed are those of the authors and the inclusion in this publication of material relating to a particular product, method or technique does not amount to an endorsement of its value or quality, or the claims made by its manufacturer.
+It is the responsibility of the reader to check that a product is authorised for use in their own country.
+The authors, Editors, owners and publishers do not accept any responsibility for loss or damage arising from actions or decisions based on information contained in this publication; ultimate responsibility for the treatment of animals and interpretation of published materials lies with the veterinary practitioner.
+The opinions expressed are those of the authors and/or companies placing advertisements, and the inclusion in this publication of material relating to a particular product, method or technique does not amount to an endorsement of its value or quality, or the claims made by its manufacturer.